UCOP Cascade Help

 All of your website content is contained and organized in your folder structure, which is shown in the asset tree on the left side of the window when logged into Cascade.

 The folders work much like the folder structure on your computer.
-Navigate the structure by clicking on the folder, or open and close them using the + and - symbols.
+Navigate the structure by clicking on a folder to open and close.

 - The folder structure shows folders (), pages (), blocks (), images/files () and references () for your site (a.k.a.
 “Assets”).